Defending Membership Inference Attacks via Privacy-aware Sparsity Tuning: Preliminaries

 \paragraph{Weight regularization} The privacy risk of deep neural networks is often associated with their over-parameterized nature.
-Intuitively, the huge amount of parameters enables the model to encapsulate extensive information of the training data, potentially leading to unintended privacy leakages.
-Previous work shows theoretically that increasing the number of model parameters renders them more vulnerable to membership inference attacks~\citep{tan2022parameters}.
-To address this issue, weight regularization is typically employed to alleviate the membership inference, such as $\ell_1$ and $\ell_2$ regularizations~\citep{hoerl1970ridge,tibshirani1996regression,schmidt2007fast}.
+Intuitively, the large number of parameters enables the model to capture extensive information about the training data, potentially leading to unintended privacy leaks.
+Previous work theoretically shows that increasing the number of model parameters renders them more vulnerable to membership inference attacks~\citep{tan2022parameters}.
+To address this issue, previous work employed weight regularization techniques, such as $\ell_1$ and $\ell_2$ regularization, to mitigate membership inference attacks.~\citep {hoerl1970ridge,tibshirani1996regression,schmidt2007fast}.
 Formally, the weight regularization can be formalized as: